borntofrappe/utils/svg-images/README.md

   />
   ```

-  The values update the `viewBox` for the specific SVG
+  The values update the `viewBox` for the specific SVG.

-As you are able to selectively focus on parts of the graphic, it is possible to combine the feature with the `<picture>` element and show different images for different conditions, for instance the size of the viewport.
+As you are able to selectively focus on parts of the graphic, it is possible to combine the feature with the `<picture>` element and show different images with a media query.

 ```html
 <picture>